tlo-johnson/fundamentals/data-structures/hash-table.md

 3. Insert (k,v) at table[index]
 Note: H(k) is the hash for the key k adn P(k,x) is the probing function
 Note: the probing function simply generates an offset from the current position!!
+Note: the probing function always starts with x = 0 and then increments x when a collision occurs ... x has nothing to do with the key/value pair being inserted - it's simply a counter for the probing function.

+One big problem with open addressing is when the probing sequence mod N will produce a cycle shorter than the table size.
+For example, imagine P(x) = 3x and a hash table of size 10.
+Once 3, 6 and 9 are filled up, our probing sequence will keep looping over those indexes although we may have other slots available in the hash table.
+The general solution to this is to choose a probing function that has a cycle of length N, given a hash table of size N. (i.e. the probing function should hit all indexes in the hash table before it cycles)

+##### Hash Table: Open Addressing: Linear Probing
+Remember: Linear probing is a probing function of the form P(x) = ax + b.
+With linear probing, we get a probing function that produces a full cycle modulo N when 'a' and 'N' are relatively prime (i.e. their greatest common denominator is 1), denoted GCD(a,N) = 1
+Note: when doubling (or tripling) your HT because you've hit your max load factor, you need to ensure the new HT size (N) still maintains the GCD(a,N) = 1 property.
+Also remember that you need to rehash all elements from your old table to your new table when you expand your table.

+##### Hash Table: Open Addressing: Quadratic Probing

 ### Complexity
 | Operation | Average | Worst |